Frank Warren has confirmed Matchroom rival Eddie Hearn bypassed him and went straight to Tyson Fury with an offer to face Anthony Joshua on April 13.

-Hearn was vocal this week in his bid to secure Fury, having given up on Deontay Wilder and failed to initially agree terms with Dillian Whyte.
+Hearn was vocal this week in his bid to secure Fury, having given up on Deontay Wilder and failed to agree on terms with Dillian Whyte initially.

 Quizzed on whether he received a 60-40 deal for Joshua v Fury on April 13, Warren fully denied Hearn’s recent claims.

 “Certainly not.
 We’ve never had that offer.
 No offer has been sent to me,” revealed Warren speaking to Daily Telegraph journalist Gareth A. Davies on Tuesday.

 — Gareth A Davies (@GarethADaviesDT) January 15, 2019